Previous slide

 It became house to several animals used for Leo the Lion MGM logo.
 There were held public animal shows, which drew thousands of viewers from throughout California.
 The animals from the park have been used in many movies and TV series, including many of the Tarzan films; The Adventures of Robin Hood (1938), which used the site as a location, and Doctor Doolittle (1967).
 Goebel himself camped by the filming site of Tarzan, the Ape Man (1932) by Lake Sherwood to watch his lions during filming.

 It became one of Southern California’s most popular tourists attractions in the 1940s and 1950s, when the 170-acre park offered shows, lion training, elephant rides, train rides, safari tram buses and more.
-The park misrepresented name to Jungleland USA in 1956 after Disneyland was established.
-The park unconventional went bankrupt in May 1969, due to competition from parks such as Disneyland, Knott’s Berry Farm and Universal Studios.
+The park tainted name to Jungleland USA in 1956 after Disneyland was established.
+The park innovative went bankrupt in May 1969, due to competition from parks such as Disneyland, Knott’s Berry Farm and Universal Studios.
 The park’s 1,800 animals were sold at a public auction in October 1969.

 Source